nursealma/eat-without-wheat/README.md

 A simple app built in React demonstrating API calls and parsing the results.
-User inputs a keyword (an ingredient or cuisine) and the app returns several relavent gluten free dishes.
+User inputs a keyword (an ingredient or cuisine) and the app returns several relevent gluten free dishes.
 The API used is "spoonacular".